Biomass Sources in India

 Agricultural Biomass

-• Rice Straw: It is a byproduct of rice cultivation.
-It is traditionally used as animal feed and bedding material.
-It is also utilise for power generation, biofuels, and as a raw material for biogas production.
+• Rice Straw: It is traditionally used as animal feed and bedding but is also valuable for power generation, biofuels, and biogas production.

-• Maize Stalks: Maize stalks are the leftover stems of maize plants after grain harvesting.
-They can be utilised for animal feed, biomass power generation, and as a raw material for biofuel production.
+• Maize Stalks: Post-harvest maize stems can be utilise for animal feed, biomass power generation, and biofuel production.

 Forestry Biomass